DIPSAS/DockerBuildManagement/README.md

 - `additionalTag: <additional_image_tag>` -> Include an additional tag to publish with the docker images.
 - `additionalTags: <list_of_additional_image_tags>` -> Include a list of additional tags to publish with the docker images.
 - `containerArtifact: true/false` -> Sometimes the solution does not publish docker images, but just something else such as nugets, pypi or gem packages.
 With this property set to `true`, you can make a docker container do the work of publishing the artifact.
 Default is `false`.
+- `composeFileWithDigests: <docker-compose.with_digests.yml>` -> Get an updated version of the compose files with the unique digest included in the image names.
+An unique digest is generated for each published image and should always be used in production.

 ### Swarm Features
 The `swarm` section helps to deploy service stacks to your local swarm.
 It reuses the [SwarmManagement](https://github.com/DIPSAS/SwarmManagement) deployment tool to deploy and remove services to and from the Swarm.